IQSS/dataverse/doc/release-notes/8947-payara-update.md

 In the following commands we assume that Payara 5 is installed in `/usr/local/payara5`.
 If not, adjust as needed.

+Please note that the deletion of the `lib/databases` directory below is only required once, for this upgrade (see Issue #8230 for details).

 ```shell
 export PAYARA=/usr/local/payara5
 ```